3 Ways to Stop People Pleasing by Honoring Your Needs

 2. Name your feelings honestly, without apologizing for them

-People pleasers often downplay their actual feelings so they don’t rock the boat.
+People pleasers often downplay their actual feelings so they mess with the peace.
 The trick is to tell the truth in a way that doesn’t blame anyone and doesn’t turn you into the villain.

 You might say: